-The Master's Entry to the Profession of Nursing (MEPN) degree is an entry pathway to the profession of nursing.
-The MEPN program is an accelerated, 15-month program with cohorts in Tucson and Phoenix.
-Graduates of the MEPN program are prepared as nurse generalists, and eligible for licensure as Registered Nurses (RN) upon completion of the NCLEX-RN examination and approval by a State Board of Nursing.
+The Master of Science, Entry to the Profession of Nursing (MS-MEPN) degree is an entry pathway to the profession of nursing.
+The MS-MEPN program is an accelerated, 15-month program with cohorts in Tucson and Gilbert.
+Graduates of the MS-MEPN program are prepared as nurse generalists, and eligible for licensure as Registered Nurses (RN) upon completion of the NCLEX-RN examination and approval by a State Board of Nursing.
 Students interested in a Nurse Practitioner degree should apply to our Doctor of Nursing Practice program after finishing a nurse generalist program.

 Minimum Credit Units = 56

 The College of Nursing at the University of Arizona offers a variety of programs at the graduate level.
 Programs are available for students pursuing a first degree in nursing, as well as students interested in advancing in the professional as leaders, advanced practice nurses, and nurse researchers.
 Please visit the College of Nursing's website for detailed information about our college, faculty and programs.

 College of Nursing